DoThNg/MLOps_experiments_DVC/3_ML_Pipeline_DVC_PyCaret/README.md

 ---

 ### Introduction
-This is a follow-up practice for this [experiment](https://github.com/DoThNg/MLOps_experiments_DVC/tree/main/2_ML_Pipeline_DVC_MLflow).
+This is an extension of this [experiment](https://github.com/DoThNg/MLOps_experiments_DVC/tree/main/2_ML_Pipeline_DVC_MLflow).
 The objective is to build a Machine Learning (ML) pipeline to predict forest cover types, using the following:
 - **DVC**: an open-source, Git-based data science tool that applies version control to machine learning development.
 Further info on DVC can be found in the following: https://dvc.org/.
 DVC will be used for data versioning in this experiment.
 - **MLFlow**: an open source platform to manage the ML lifecycle will be used to track ML experiments in pipeline (More info on mlflow can be found in the following: https://mlflow.org/).
 MLFLow will be used for ML experiment tracking in this practice.
 - **Pycare**: an open-source, low-code machine learning library for automation of machine learning workflows (More info on Pycaret can be found in the following: https://pycaret.gitbook.io/docs/).
 In this experiment, pycaret will be used to automate ML training and evaluation process.